martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 They haven't said, "These biros contain uniquely formulated ink" or "They are made of industry-standard hardened plastic".
 These statements don't say how the pens benefit the user.

 A website is like the box around the organisation.
 What would you say on your box?
-It is common, especially in academia, to describe things: "We have 87 services running in 12 different countries", "We work with over 15 institutes"...but how does that help your user?
+It is common, especially in academia, to describe things: "We have 87 services running in 12 different countries", "We work with over 15 institutes"...but why should anyone care?
 When thinking about how you are unique, think of unique benefits to people, not numbers and descriptions.

 </div>
 </div>